sticklerm3/My-Siri-iOS-shortcuts/README.md

 _Note: Shortcuts doesn't currently have a glyph for Uber so I used the Pied Piper symbol cuz it makes me chuckle and I love the show Silicon Valley 😊_

+### Generate QR Code for Currently Playing Track

+**What it does:** What the title says.
+I started with the apple shortcut to get the URL for a playing track and worked with it to create a QR code for easy sharing and to add to my journals in DayOne.

 * * *

 Feel free to customize to your own preferences!
 And if you have any cool ideas or recommendations don't hesitate to let me know!